 Wagner Villa and Ernst Fuchs Museum

 Otto Wagner Vienna.
 Wagner built his first villa as a summer residence for himself and his family in a green leafy suburb in the West of Vienna from 1886 to 1888.
-The historistic building is simple, symmetric and white, a perfect background for exuberant details: doric columns, reliefs, coloured wall niches with sculptures, blue ornaments and rich cast iron rails.
-The villa is owned by Austrian Fantastic Realism painter Ernst Fuchs, who established his own private museum there.
+Today the villa is owned by Austrian Fantastic Realism painter Ernst Fuchs, who established his own private museum there.
 He restored many parts of the villa according to Wagner’s initial plans.
 However, this didn’t prevent him from adding his own flamboyant style to other parts, the interiors and the gardens.
-Expect an exciting mix of grand Historicism, colourful Art Nouveau and extravagant Fantastic Realism.
+Find out more.